Michael Houser (ice hockey)

-Michael Houser (born September 13, 1992) is an American professional ice hockey goaltender who is currently playing with the Rochester Americans in the American Hockey League (AHL) while under contract with the Buffalo Sabres of the National Hockey League (NHL).
+Michael Houser (born September 13, 1992) is an American professional ice hockey goaltender who is currently an unrestricted free agent.
+He most recently played for the Rochester Americans in the American Hockey League (AHL).
+He has previously played with the Buffalo Sabres of the National Hockey League (NHL).

 Playing career

 Following a lone season with the Des Moines Buccaneers of the United States Hockey League (USHL), Houser joined the Ontario Hockey League's (OHL) London Knights for the 2009–10 season.
 Going (17–4–1) in 25 appearances, he was named to the Canadian Hockey League (CHL) All-Rookie Team and the OHL First All-Rookie Team.
 The 2011–12 season saw Houser go (46–15–5) in 62 games.
 He was rewarded with the Jim Rutherford Trophy for OHL goaltender of the year as well as the Red Tilson Trophy for the league's most outstanding player.
 Houser was also recognized as the CHL Goaltender of the Year.
 The Knights won the J. Ross Robertson Cup as league champions but were defeated by the host Shawinigan Cataractes in the final of the Memorial Cup.

 Undrafted, Houser attended the Florida Panthers' 2012 development camp.
 On July 11, the Panthers signed him to a three-year, entry-level contract.
 He spent his first professional season playing for the Cincinnati Cyclones of the East Coast Hockey League (ECHL).
 Houser moved to the San Antonio Rampage of the American Hockey League (AHL) for the 2013–14 season, going 12–13–1.

 The Panthers chose not to tender Houser with a qualifying offer following the 2014–15 season, rendering him an unrestricted free agent.
 He skated with both the AHL's Ontario Reign and the ECHL's Manchester Monarchs for the 2015–16 season.

 Houser attended the Columbus Blue Jackets' 2016 training camp but was not signed.
 He instead signed with the team's AHL affiliate, the Cleveland Monsters on October 14.
 Aside from a lone appearance with the Monsters, Houser spent the majority of the season with the Cyclones.

 Houser once again attended an NHL training camp the following season, this time for the Arizona Coyotes.
 He was released on September 18, but spent the season with their affiliates (the AHL's Tucson Roadrunners and ECHL's Fort Wayne Komets).